Diagnosis of the C677T mutation in the MTHFR gene

 Unit description

-MTHFR is a gene encoding methylenetetrahydrofolate reductase.
-This enzyme plays a key role in the metabolism of homocysteine, and a decrease in its activity can lead to hyperhomocysteinemia, an increase in the level of this amino acid in the blood.
+MTHFR is the gene encoding methylenetetrahydrofolate reductase.
+This enzyme plays a key role in homocysteine metabolism, and decreased activity can lead to hyperhomocysteinemia, or elevated levels of this amino acid in the blood.

-Hyperhomocysteinemia is a risk factor for the development of cardiovascular diseases (venous thrombosis, myocardial infarction), reproductive disorders (recurrent miscarriages, stillbirths, neural tube defects in offspring) and the development of cancer, especially colon cancer and estrogen-dependent cancers.
-In addition, hyperhomocysteinemia accelerates the development of Alzheimer's disease.
+Hyperhomocysteinemia is a risk factor for the development of cardiovascular disease (venous thrombosis, heart attack), reproductive disorders (recurrent miscarriages, stillbirths, neural tube defects in offspring), and cancer, particularly colon cancer and estrogen-dependent tumors.
+Furthermore, hyperhomocysteinemia accelerates the development of Alzheimer's disease.

-Mutation in MTHFR gene is a genetic cause of hyperhomocysteinemia.
-The C677T mutation in the homozygous form is responsible for reducing the stability and activity of the MTHFR enzyme by 50%.
-In the Caucasian population, 5-10% of people are homozygotes for the 677C>T change.
+A mutation in the MTHFR gene is a genetic cause of hyperhomocysteinemia.
+The homozygous C677T mutation is responsible for a 50% reduction in the stability and activity of the MTHFR enzyme.
+In the Caucasian population, 5-10% of people are homozygous for the 677C>T mutation.
 These individuals are predisposed to elevated blood homocysteine levels, especially with dietary folate deficiency.
-For this reason, the MTHFR gene mutation test is useful in identifying the genetic etiology for persistent hyperhomocysteinemia.
+Therefore, testing for the MTHFR gene mutation is useful in identifying the genetic etiology of persistent hyperhomocysteinemia.

 Indications for genetic testing:

-- individuals with other thrombophilia risk factors, such as. factor V Leiden mutation, G20210A mutation in the prothrombin gene
+• people with other thrombophilia risk factors, e.g. Factor V Leiden mutation, G20210A mutation in the prothrombin gene

-- patients who have a family history of individuals with a confirmed C677T mutation in the MTHFR gene or hyperhomocysteinemia
+• patients with a family history of confirmed C677T mutation in the MTHFR gene or hyperhomocysteinemia

-- diagnosis of hyperhomocysteinemia - individuals with elevated serum homocysteine levels, especially with susceptibility to early coronary artery disease
+• diagnosis of hyperhomocysteinemia – people with elevated serum homocysteine levels, especially with a tendency to early coronary heart disease

-- women with recurrent spontaneous miscarriages (10-20 weeks) or stillbirths, as well as after the fetus/baby has been diagnosed with neural tube defects or cleft lip/palate
+• women with recurrent spontaneous abortions (10-20 weeks) or stillbirths, as well as after the diagnosis of neural tube defects or cleft lip/palate in the fetus/child

 981